 The true art of mindfulness goes deeper into awareness.
-Mindfulness is being aware of thoughts, feelings, your body, your surroundings.
-Mindfulness is not focussing on wants or desires it is allowing yourself to become the observer, not judging as there is no right or wrong.
+Mindfulness is being aware of thoughts, feelings, your body, and your surroundings.
+Mindfulness is not focussing on wants or desires; it is allowing yourself to become the observer, not judging as there is no right or wrong.

-Living in the present moment, accepting things as they are is all part of mindfulness.
+Living in the present moment and accepting things as they are is all part of mindfulness.

-As you begin practising mindful methods tune into the activities you do and your senses.
+As you engage in mindful methods tune into the activities you do and your senses.
 Observe how you feel.
-With each activity aim to stay in the present, not the future or the past.
+With each activity, aim to stay in the present, not the future or the past.